Our Hardwood Roof Lanterns

 Our Hardwood Treatment Process

-The porous element of hardwood is typically what caused hardwood structures to rot and to require high levels of maintenance, however, it is today’s modern chemical treatment procedures that almost completely stop and prevent these issues, however, minor maintenance will be required.
+The porous element of hardwood is typically what causes hardwood structures to rot and to require high levels of maintenance, however, it is today’s modern chemical treatment procedures that almost completely stop and prevent these issues.
+Please note that minor maintenance will be required when opting for these wooden roof lanterns.